AliNisarAhmed/my-notes/dotnet-C#/C#.md

 - When you call a method, the memory required for its parameters and its local variables is always acquired from the stack.
 When the method finishes (because it either returns or throws an exception), the memory acquired for the parameters and local variables is automatically released back to the stack and is available again when another method is called.

 - Method parameters and local variables on the stack have a well-defined lifespan: they come into existence when the method starts, and they disappear as soon as the method completes.

 - When you create an object (an instance of a class) by using the `new` keyword, the memory required to build the object is always acquired from the heap.

 - When the last reference to an object disappears, the memory used by the object becomes available again (although it might not be reclaimed immediately).

+- Returning reference data from a method (as a `ref`) is a powerful technique, but you must treat it with care.
+You can only return a reference to data that still exists when the method has finished, such as an element in an array.
+For example, you cannot return a reference to a local variable created on the stack.

 ---